 To keep bamboo from spreading, you can root prune with a spade.
 Just push the spade into the ground cutting through the rhizomes.
 Overlap your next cut.
 Continue until you have worked all the way around the perimeter or border.
 It is a simple method and will work if done correctly twice a year, mid to late summer and in the fall.
 This is a great way to control bamboo in the hard to mow areas.

 Okay, so there's one more method for controlling the spread of bamboo, which takes some work but once its done there's no more to do.

 3. Bamboo Root Barrier

-Last but not least, if you're want to plant a running variety of bamboo but want to contain it to a given space, you can use Bamboo Root Barrier to prevent the roots from spreading.
+Last but not least, if you want to plant a running variety of bamboo but want to contain it in a given space, you can use Bamboo Root Barrier to prevent the roots from spreading.